CirclesUBI/land-local/readme.md

 * To show the full docker-compose logs, run `./logs.sh`.

 ### Access the UI
+#### Dashboard
+Use Firefox or Chrome and visit https://static.circlesubi.localhost/.

 1. First visit https://api-server.circlesubi.localhost and accept the self-signed certificate
 2. To login, visit https://o-platform.circlesubi.localhost/#/passport/actions/login/0 and accept the self-signed certificate
 3. Set a PIN